Recycling on campus and in the city

 - Fruit and vegetables, including raw and cooked vegetables and peelings

-You can find out more about the food waste trial from the council, including where it's taking place and what happens after the waste has been collected.
+You can find out more about the food waste collection from the council.

 Recycling on campus